 Day 13 — Giverny and Paris

 This morning visit the village of Giverny and visit the home and gardens of Impressionist artist Claude Monet.
 Walk amid his gardens to see the familiar lily pond and Japanese footbridge of his paintings, and see his home, now restored to its original design.
-Arrive late this afternoon in Paris at your well located hotel near the Champs-Élysées.
+Arrive late this afternoon in Paris at your centrally located hotel near the Champs-Élysées.
 Dinner tonight is on your own in this culinary capital.
 (B)